 It is unnecessary for you or your loved one to undergo the detoxification process alone.
-At Granite Recovery Centers, we can place you or your loved one in our drug detox program with doctors and nurses attending to your needs at all times.
 If you are experiencing any discomfort, our staff will be there to readjust your medications.
-Only once your system has been cleansed of the drug can the healing begin.
+Only once your system is free of the drug, the healing begin.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 What Is Dual Diagnosis Treatment?

 People will receive a dual diagnosis if they have a substance use disorder and a mental health disorder at the same time.
-This requires that professionals take a specialized approach to treatment because the conditions often interact with each other and cause both of them to get worse.
+This requires that professionals take a specialized approach to treatment because the conditions often interact and exacerbate each other.

 To give the person the best chance of recovering from a substance use disorder, medical professionals must treat both conditions at the same time.
 In order to be successful with your mental health treatment, you need to be sober.
 At Granite Recovery Centers, our medical professionals may diagnose you or a loved one with a mental health disorder and a substance use disorder, and they have the training and the expertise to treat both disorders.
 Understanding how the disorders interact with each other is the key to keeping them both under control.